Frequently Asked Questions

 "When am I going to get my new bike?"

 Our backlog varies a great deal.
-If it happens that you order your frame set when we have a very short backlog, it is possible that you could receive your frame set in as little as four months from the time of your order/fitting.
+If it happens that you order your frame set when we have a very short backlog, it is possible that you could receive your frame set in as little as two months from the time of your order/fitting.
 However, consider that possibility a rare one.
 More commonly, we are backed up on the order of nine months.
 Because we have no control over when customers decide to order their new bikes, we cannot give you a wait time estimate until we have your order and initial deposit in hand.
 Even then, a delivery estimate is just that; an estimate.
 We will do our best to get you your new bike when we estimated that we would, but as a small hand manufacturing business, we know that creating the finest bicycle for you can take more time than either of us would hope.

 "If I can't come to your shop, how will I get a proper fitting?"